 Disappointment of the year: New Frontiers.

 I find it hard to believe that I'm saying this about a game that shares DNA with the singular Race for the Galaxy, but I found New Frontiers just frustrating to play.

 It takes the core concepts of Race for the Galaxy and turns them into a board game, also adding 2 currencies (Money & colonists.) to the mix, this serves to add complexity to the game, yet somehow New Frontiers seems quicker to play and makes for a less satisfactory experience?
 So quick in fact, that often the game ended before I managed to do anything interesting.

 It's not bad because it's based on a great game, just.... disappointing.

 Surprise of the year: The Crew: Mission Deep Sea.

 I'm going have to give it to The Crew: Mission Deep Sea for the reasons above.

 This roll-and-write, dice-rolling and route-building game is accessible, easy to learn and a pleasure to play.
 It throws a healthy dose of luck into the game, but because of the way the game plays, this luck affects all players equally, so if a player doesn't score well, they've only got their planning and themselves to blame.

-Thursday is here and it's time for some gaming on Board Game Arena.
+It's time for more Sunday gaming goodness on Board Game Arena.

 What's in a game?